matxakav/OT-NWbasedOnGNS3/network/gns3/README.md

 The figure shows how to use GNS3 client to connect to GNS3 server.

 By default, GNS3 server uses HTTP auth with username/password: `gns3`/`gns3`.
 You may configure it over HTTPS if you have a domain name and SSL certs.

+## Security Patches

+if public IPv4, then must do! if public ipv6, then recommended how to configure HTTPS or SSH local forwarding